 Documentation Guidelines for Vision Disabilities.

 Documentation serves as the foundation that legitimizes a student's request for appropriate accommodations.
 Documentation must be current.
 In most cases, this means a diagnosis has been made and/or treatment has been prescribed within the past three years.
 Because the provision of all reasonable accommodations and services are based upon assessment of the current impact of the student’s disabilities on his/her academic performance, it is in a student’s best interest to provide recent and appropriate documentation.
-Recommended documentation should be typed on official letterhead and include:
+Recommended documentation should be typed on official letterhead and must include:

 - A clear statement of vision-related disability with supporting numerical description that reflects the current impact the blindness or vision loss has on the student’s functioning